yoninazarathy/shalev/README.md

 shalev compile
 ```

 Note that while some actions come with the Shalev CLI, most actions are project specific.
-Python code for all actions is stored in the `actions` folder which has the `SCF` and `SAF` subfolders.
+YAML specification for all actions is stored in the `actions` folder which has the `SCF` and `SAF` subfolders.
 So for example for `compile`, there is the `compile.py` file inside `actions/SCF` and this script would first use another action which comes with the Shalev Python package, `composeproject`, and then execute LaTeX (pandoc or similar) on the intermediate composed project (where all sub components were included).
 Note that there is also a `tmp` folder where intermediate files are stored.

 ## Actions of the SAF